 The late-career stage is an essential time for students to articulate a career plan and be able to show evidence of all necessary professional skills and experiences to be competitive in their field.
-This is a great time to earn a grad badge, join a Graduate College program, or earn a professional development certification to complement your academic achievements and enhance your transcript, resume, or curriculum vitae.
+This is a great time for students to earn a non-credit bearing grad microcredential, join a Graduate College program, or earn a professional development certification to complement academic achievements and enhance transcripts, resumes, or curriculum vitaes.

-- Each fall, an optional Graduate Student Life and Climate Survey is distributed for students to complete which allows us to compare graduate student experiences, satisfaction, and needs, over the years - Each winter, graduate students are required to complete a mandatory annual evaluation called an Individual Development Plan (IDP), which is reviewed and approved by the student's advisor (where applicable) and graduate coordinator. - Students are also required to complete an Exit Survey as part of their graduation process.
+- On an ongoing basis, an optional Graduate Student Life and Climate Survey is distributed for students to complete which allows us to compare graduate student experiences, satisfaction, and needs, over the years - Each winter, graduate students are required to complete a mandatory annual evaluation called an Individual Development Plan (IDP), which is reviewed and approved by the student's advisor (where applicable) and graduate coordinator. - Students are also required to complete an Exit Survey as part of their graduation process.